wbcsd/pact-catalog/CONTRIB_EXTENSION.md

 ### 7. Open a Pull Request

-Go to [the pact-catalog branches page]https://github.com/sine-fdn/pact-catalog/branches and open a Pull Request for your branch, adding any further information you might find relevant.
+Go to your forked repository, click on the `Pull requests` tab and then on the `New pull request` button.
+At the top, make sure the Pull Request is trying to merge `<your-name>` branch of your the `<your-github-id>/pact-catalog` repository into the `main` branch of the `sine-fdn/pact-catalog` repository.
+Click on the `Create pull request` button and add any information you might find relevant.

-<strong>Please note:</strong> All values between angle brackets (`< >`) should be replaced by actual values.
+<strong>Please note:</strong> All text between angle brackets (`< >`) should be replaced by actual values.
 Please make sure that the values replacing `<your-name>`, `<extension-id>`, and `<extension-version>` remain consistent and that no whitespaces or special characters are used.

 Your Pull Request will be reviewed and added to the PACT Online Catalog as soon as possible.